Click the link on the right to access the full report

 The Paper serves as a forward-looking guide to critical questions on the state of the global and European digital economy, drawing on the broad community of policymakers, industry leaders, entrepreneurs and civil society representatives.

-Authors include economist Michael Mandel; former US Deputy Assistant Secretary of State Daniel A. Sepulveda; Future of Privacy Forum CEO Jules Polonetsky; UNI Global Union Equal Opportunities coordinator Marta Ochoa; former Estonian PM Taavi Rõivas and three European Young Leaders (EYL40) – BBVA Data & Analytics CEO Elena Alfaro Martínez, BlaBlaCar founder Frédéric Mazzella, MEP Eva Maydell, and EU Law Professor Alberto Alemanno.
+Authors include economist Michael Mandel; former US Deputy Assistant Secretary of State Daniel A. Sepulveda; Future of Privacy Forum CEO Jules Polonetsky; UNI Global Union Equal Opportunities coordinator Marta Ochoa; former Estonian PM Taavi Rõivas and four European Young Leaders (EYL40) – BBVA Data & Analytics CEO Elena Alfaro Martínez, BlaBlaCar founder Frédéric Mazzella, MEP Eva Maydell, and EU Law Professor Alberto Alemanno.

 The report also includes a foreword by European Commission Vice-President Andrus Ansip and an afterword by Belgian Deputy PM Alexander De Croo.

 Each of the chapters captures in a concrete way the key challenges and recommendations related to one of the dimensions of the ecosystem.
 Drawing from national and EU-level dialogues on digital strategies, we highlight good practices to accelerate the benefits and manage the risks of the digital economy.

 Some of the chapters include measures that effective countries and regions used to implement their agendas and discussion on the strategies, frameworks, stakeholders and resources needed to achieve the intended outcomes.